八字 BaZi - The Eight Characters

 Water overcomes fire Earth restricts water Wood dissolves water

-The element that is overcome by the Day Master is the wealth element.
+• The element that is overcome by the Day Master is known as the Wealth Element.

-The element that overcomes the Day Master is the influence element.
+• The element that overcomes the Day Master is known as the Influence Element.

-The element that the Day Master generates is the output element.
+• The element that the Day Master generates is known as the Output Element.

-The element that generates the Day Master is the resource element.
+• The element that generates the Day Master is known as the Resource Element.

-The element that is equal to the Day Master is the companion element.
+• The element that is identical to the Day Master is known as the Companion Element.